discordjs/guide/guide/interactions/autocomplete.md

 # Autocomplete

-Slash command options provide the feature of autocomplete.
-In this section, we'll cover how to add autocomplete support to your command and how to respond to it.
+Autocomplete allows you to dynamically provide a selection of values to the user, based on their input.
+In this section we will cover how to add autocomplete support to your commands.

 ::: tip
 This page is a follow-up to the [interactions (slash commands) pages](/interactions/registering-slash-commands.md).
 Please carefully read those first so that you can understand the methods used in this section.